 “Brittany, the rest of us here are low-tier,” Mališa hissed.
 “If Veliki decides to fight, he’d kill us all!”

-“Nonsense, Little One,” Veliki purred with a smirk on his lion’s muzzle.
+“Nonsense, Little One,” Veliki purred with a smirk on his lion’s muzzle, having heard the exchange.
 “I’m not here to fight.
 I just want to give the human her birthday present.”

 Mališa’s eyes were wide.
 He hopped up to the counter next to Brittany, saying, “It’s a trick; it’s got to be!
 The Ifrit are djinn; they’re known as tricksters.”